 As described here these entries are from the scrapbook of Somakhya.

 Entry 3; Nimlukti, year Anala of the first cycle: I was still at Turushkarajapura at a lab where I had access to a computer-network with a large number of nodes that I needed for my analysis.
 It also gave me some opportunity to talk to several researchers in my general field of inquiry.
 I was to leave the coming weekend to Kshayadrajanagara to take an exam.
 It was also an opportunity for me to spend some time with my friend Indrasena and catch up with his studies and other more rarefied matters.
 I had gone earlier in the evening to meet a member of my extended family for dinner.
 Also at dinner was a noted mantravādin known to him.
 We had a lively debate with him about the correct practice of various mantra-s and the incorrectness of the māhāpāduka-dīkṣā relative to the krama-dīkṣā.
-We essentially tried to impress on him that none of the mantra-s would have fully efficacy and in cases could even be harmful if not performed as per the authoritative tantra-s of the kaula-mārga duly adjusted for a brāhmaṇa: indeed for a brāhmaṇa, the śruti is a higher authority at a basic level than any tantra.
+We essentially tried to impress on him that none of the mantra-s would have full efficacy and in cases could even be harmful if not performed as per the authoritative tantra-s of the kaula-mārga duly adjusted for a brāhmaṇa: indeed for a brāhmaṇa, the śruti is a higher authority at a basic level than any tantra.
 Then our host remarked to us that he had a friend, a coethnic of ours, whose daughter also needed to travel to Kshayadrajanagara for an internship at the same university as where Indrasena’s brother was an intern.
 He told me that I should perform the role of a minder to her on the train journey to the city.
 I had to agree for it was an elder’s command but was reluctant about it for it meant I had to be responsible for a woman’s safety especially in cities where evil marūnmatta-s and dasyu-s were known to be on the prowl looking for women.

-Entry 4; Āgantu, year Anala of the first cycle: I was at station to board the train to Kshayadrajanagara.
+Entry 4; Āgantu, year Anala of the first cycle: I was at the station to board the train to Kshayadrajanagara.
 My extended clansman’s wife got the young lady who I had accompany.
 She seemed like a quiet and shy person who said nothing beyond her name which was Shallaki.
 While remarkably unusual like that of the caturbhaginī, it still sounded vaguely familiar though I could not place it.
 Since I am no conversationalist myself I did not say anything beyond my name and just helped her a bit with her luggage.
 She seemed to be in the age range as the two younger caturbhaginī but something again struck me as unusual beyond her name: she had some lakṣaṇa-s similar to them unlike no other women, which are only visible to the insiders of the gaṇacakra.
 I again quietly remarked to myself that it was a strange thing.
 While some ruffianly dāḍhīvāle got into the train with us, thankfully, they passed ahead and the two other travelers in the compartment seemed innocuous.
 One was a soldier and the other was a pious vaiṣṇava woman.
 As the train got moving I spent my time looking out of the window as the vast expanses of Bhārata had always fascinated me.
 Occasionally an interesting temple and on other occasions a cemetery would pass by.
 When the latter would come in sight I would quietly utter the first verse of the Nīlarudra.
 Sometimes a strange-looking granite mountain would pass by.
 By examining its rock closely, I realized that these were the Archean granites — some of the oldest rocks on the Earth.
 As the train coursed ahead I caught sight of some sedimentary rocks likely from the Proterozoic and remarked to myself that someday I should perhaps journey there to see if I could collect some of that rock.

 The reddish dusk soon gave way to the inky darkness of night and I could catch sight of the great star Cygni giving me a good indication of the precise direction in which we were traveling.
 In clear air away from the cities I could catch sight of the Milky Way sprawling in the midst of the summer triangle.
 My fellow-traveler Shallaki then opened a large packet my extended clanswoman had provided her and asked if I might want to have dinner.
 I acquiesced and she quietly gave me a share while telling me that I could take more if I wished.
 She also courteously offered the food to the other two passengers who had, however, purchased their own fare.
 I received a message from Lootika who was also journeying back home to take the same exam but at a different center.
 Like me she too was unhappy about the break it was causing to the flow of our work.
 She also had some other sense of unease, which she stated arose from an encounter with a bhūta that Vrishchika had told her about.
 But the exchange grew more lively when she said that she had collected several specimens of microthelyphonid whip-scorpions in course of her field work that had been totally ignored since the English naturalists had found them in the days when their tyrants were lording it over our land.
 We exchanged messages regarding the peculiar bristles on their second limb wondered what their function might be.
 Thinking about this I seem to have fallen asleep.